nithinnallabothula0407-commits/nithinnallabothula0407-commits/README.md

 ## Hi there 👋
-I am Nithin Choudary, a third-year Computer Science undergraduate at the National Institute of Technology Mizoram.
+I am Nithin Choudary, a third-year Computer Science undergraduate at the National Institute of Technology Mizoram seeking a research internship.

 I design and build economic predictive models and high-performance applications.